How to test egr valve

 6. Excessive Exhaust Smoke – When the EGR valve fails, it can result in excessive exhaust smoke.
 This is due to the incomplete combustion caused by the improper recirculation of exhaust gases.

-See also How to get virgin multi-room free
+See also How to break in snooker

 If you notice any of these symptoms, it is recommended to have your EGR valve inspected and tested by a qualified mechanic to determine if it needs to be replaced or repaired.